ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 therefore a larger than expected batch size does not weaken the designed privacy guarantee.

-Implementation note: The goal for the Aggregators is to aggregate precisely `min_batch_size` reports per batch.
-Doing so, however, may be challenging for Leader deployments in which multiple, independent nodes running the aggregate interaction (see {{aggregate-flow}}) need to be coordinated.
-The maximum batch size is intended to allow room for error.
-Typically the difference between the minimum and maximum batch size will be a small fraction of the target batch size for each batch.
-If `max_batch_size` is not specified, the goal for Aggregators is to output the batch once it meets `min_batch_size`.
-How soon the batch should be output is deployment specific.
+Implementation note: The goal for the Aggregators is to aggregate the same number of reports in each batch.
+The target batch size is deployment-specific, and may be equal to or greater than the minimum batch size.
+Deciding how soon batches should be output is also deployment-specific.
+Exactly sizing batches may be challenging for Leader deployments in which multiple, independent nodes running the aggregate interaction (see {{aggregate-flow}}) need to be coordinated.
+The difference between the minimum batch size and maximum batch size is in part intended to allow room for error, and allow a range of target batch sizes.

-[OPEN ISSUE: It may be feasible to require a fixed batch size, i.e., `min_batch_size == max_batch_size`.
-We should know better once we've had some implementation/deployment experience.]

 ## Task Configuration {#task-configuration}